Home » Understanding Geometry: Key Concepts Every Student Should Know

 What Is Geometry?

-Geometry is the branch of mathematics that focuses on shapes, sizes, positions, and properties of objects in space.
-Unlike arithmetic, which deals mainly with numbers, geometry helps us understand how objects relate to one another visually and spatially.
+Geometry is a branch of mathematics that studies shapes, sizes, positions, and the relationships between objects in space.
+Unlike arithmetic, which focuses mainly on numbers, geometry helps us understand how objects are arranged and how space is measured and organized.

-At its core, geometry answers questions such as:
+At a basic level, geometry helps answer questions such as:

 Basic Elements of Geometry